pujols/OSU_CSE_5524_2025AU/HW_4_programming_set/HW_4_programming/Readme.md

 python main.py --job_number 2 --image_folder data/images --annotation_file data/coco.json --tensor_folder data/task2 --threshold 0.65 --display
 ```

-you can paly with different thresholds to see more or less bboxes
+You can play with different thresholds to see more or fewer bboxes

 ### Output:
 - You need to save all the images in the result folder and submit them with the rest of the files.
-- Printed list of decoded boxes (3 boxes) for image.
+- Printed list of decoded boxes (3 boxes) for the image.
 ```bash
 [x_center=881.6, y_center=371.1, width=271.6, height=537.7, conf=0.70]
 [x_center=315.3, y_center=276.1, width=299.4, height=251.0, conf=0.66]